simaosanguinho/po-prj/README.md

 ```
 Make sure the tests directory is in the same directory as the project one.

-note : this version of the project does passes about 94% of the given tests.
+note : this version of the project passes about 94% of the given tests.